citizen-proposal-APP/CitizenProposalApp/README.md

    ConnectionStrings__CitizenProposalApp=Server=CitizenProposalAppDb;Database=CitizenProposalApp;Uid=<your username>;Pwd=<your password>
    ```

-   If you also want to set up HTTPS, and the following two more lines:
+   If you also want to set up HTTPS, add the following two more lines:

    ```plaintext
    ASPNETCORE_Kestrel__Certificates__Default__Path=/app/DevelopmentCertificateDoNotUseForProduction.pfx